 This 94-acre parcel is just a small portion of a very large and intact mature forest block known for its excellent birding opportunities.
 The area is rugged and rocky with great outcrops, formations, glacial erratics, and stone walls.
 The west side trail is easy to moderate with some elevation change down to the pretty Lantern Brook and stream crossings in two areas.

-The trailhead for Benedict Benson Preserve is located in North Stonington off Swantown Hill Road (approximately 105 Swantown Hill Road),
+The trailhead for Benedict Benson Preserve is located in North Stonington off Swantown Hill Road (approximately 105 Swantown Hill Road).

 Success!
 A new password has been emailed to you.